-- 23.9 An employee returning from parental leave may request the employer to vary the proportion of whole-time employment from that which applied before the leave was taken.
+- 23.8A.3 The entitlement to paid non-primary care giver leave in 23.8A.2 above is in addition to any unpaid Partner's Leave under Part 2 of the Act. - 23.9 An employee returning from parental leave may request the employer to vary the proportion of whole-time employment from that which applied before the leave was taken.
 The granting of such a request shall be at the discretion of the CEO.
 The calculation of the ex gratia payment in these circumstances shall be based on the proportion of whole-time employment which applied before taking the leave but excluding any temporary reduction in hours immediately prior to confinement. - 23.10.1 Leave on adoption.
 The provisions of this clause shall apply in full to parents legally adopting a child under the age of 12 months, subject to the requirement of one month's notice and the provision of a medical certificate being replaced by the provisions of 23.10.2 below. - 23.10.2 The intention to legally adopt a child shall be notified to the employer immediately following advice from Child Youth and Family or the equivalent Government Agency to the adoptive applicants that they are considered suitable adoptive parents.
 Subsequent evidence of approved adoption placement shall be provided to the satisfaction of the employer. - 23.11.1 Limits on Hours for Pregnant employees.
 Employees shall be able to reduce hours of work as follows: - (a) From 28 weeks of pregnancy (or earlier if considered medically appropriate by the employee's lead maternity carer), no night shifts shall be worked. - (b) From 32 weeks of pregnancy (or earlier if considered medically appropriate by the employee's lead maternity carer), no long days in excess of 10 hours shall be worked. - (c) From 36 weeks of pregnancy (or earlier if considered medically appropriate by the employees lead maternity carer), no acute clinical workload shall be allocated. - 23.11.2 Employees reducing hours as provided for in clause 23.11.1 above shall have their salary reduced in a manner agreed between the parties on a case by case basis.